wpexpertsio/Post-SMTP/readme.txt

 == ⚡ Added Benefits of Getting Post SMTP Pro ==
 The Post SMTP Pro gives you an edge that makes your WordPress email management and performance reporting a breeze!
 With Post SMTP Pro, you get the following additional perks:

+✅ **Google (Gmail) SMTP One-Click:** Upgrade now for a worry-less Google SMTP integration.
+Activate Gmail One-Click and let Post SMTP Setup Wizard handle all the API-related technicalities.

+✅ **Microsoft Teams Notifications:** You asked and we delivered.
+Receive up-to-date notifications about your email activities on Microsoft Teams with a simple web-hook.

 ✅ **Native SMTP Integration:** If you are a user of Microsoft 365, Amazon SES, or Zoho Mail, then you can securely configure your SMTP account with WordPress using APIs.